Whiteknight/whiteknight.github.com/drafts/threading_vision_2.md

 user messages are.
-That works out much better, but we would need to add an API to define a series of inter-related updates to be processed as a single transaction bundle, and it requires us to have two message types instead of just one.
+That works out much better, but we would need to add an API to define a series of inter-related updates to be processed as a single transaction bundle, and it requires us to have two message types instead of just one. `transaction.begin()` and `transaction.commit()` and similar routines.
 It's not unthinkable, but it is a little bit more "stuff" than I would like to have as part of the base system.
 Keep in mind that I'm not going for minimalism, but I'm not going to maximalism either.

+Things like this really strike me as being rich fodder for future GSoC projects.
+If we're far enough along next summer I'll definitely raise some of these ideas again.

-Reading data across threads is problematic because reads could be inconsistent.
+Reading data across threads is also problematic because reads could be inconsistent.
 This is nothing that you can't work around, especially if you are patient.
 Writing data between threads can be down-right dangerous because you start to talk about data corruption.
 Because of this problem, and because